Carl Vinson Carrier Strike Group Arrives at Port Klang Malaysia

-241229-N-AC395-1007 KUALA LUMPUR, Malaysia (Dec.
+241229-N-FS097-1041 KUALA LUMPUR, Malaysia (Dec.
 29, 2024) – The Nimitz-class aircraft carrier USS Carl Vinson (CVN 70) pulls into Port Klang, Malaysia, Dec.
 29, 2024.
 The visit demonstrates the continuation of a long-standing partnership among allied countries rooted in close people-to-people, economic, and security ties.
 Vinson, the flagship of Carrier Strike Group ONE, is currently in Kuala Lumpur, Malaysia for a scheduled port visit.
-(U.S. Navy photo by Mass Communication Specialist Seaman Kenneth Ostas)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Nate Jordan)

 |Date Taken: